-VACI hosts four types of competitions and challenges to identify and select ideas from every corner of the nation, capturing the most promising innovations to address both emerging and long-standing issues that impact Veterans.
+VACI hosts three types of competitions and challenges to identify and select ideas from every corner of the nation, capturing the most promising innovations to address both emerging and long-standing issues that impact Veterans.

-Whether the innovation is from an employee or industry, all submissions undergo a rigorous review process and are balanced against a general set of criteria:
+All submissions undergo a rigorous review process and are balanced against a general set of criteria:

 VACI holds employee competitions each year.
 They tend to target innovations for health care and VA business processes and practices.

 Our more than 330,000 talented employees—a third of whom are Veterans themselves—use the Employee Innovation Competitions to contribute to VA innovations.
 VA employees dedicate their lives to improving Veteran care, and winning innovators amplify their contributions with ideas that transition into regular practice and spread across the country.

 Because our employees are attuned to Veterans' needs and VA processes, we crowd-source the employee submissions so that other employees can weigh in on what innovations seem most important, promising, and impactful.
 The enthusiasm and interest that surround the internal competitions testifies to the dedication and innovative spirit of VA's workforce.

 Since the President signed into law the America COMPETES Act in early 2011, we have spearheaded use of the new prize authority the Act gives VA and other agencies.
 VA uses this path when the problem needing to be solved would benefit from the wisdom of the crowd.
 Veterans get great results, and taxpayers pay only for those results.
 We've held three prize challenges to date.